 - In 2013 the prize was awarded to Alojz Keníž, Lucia Kosákóva, Xenia Liashuk and Katarína Koreňová for the translation of Anton Popovič’s Teória umeleckého prekladu (Theory of Literary Translation) from Slovak into English.

-- In 2014 the prize was awarded to Brian James Baer (Kent State University) for his proposal for an English translation of Introduction to Translation Theory by Andrei V. Fedorov (1953).
+- In 2014 the prize was awarded to Brian James Baer, Kent State University, for his proposal for an English translation of Introduction to Translation Theory by Andrei V. Fedorov (1953).

-- In 2015 two prizes were awarded: one to Xiaochun Zhang for the translation into Chinese of Game Localisation by Minako O’Hagan and Carme Mangiron, and the second to Kasia Szymanska and her team for the translation from Polish into English of a selection of texts by Edward Balcerzan and Stanisław Barańczak.
+The second was to Kasia Szymanska and her team for the translation from Polish into English of a selection of texts by Edward Balcerzan and Stanisław Barańczak.

-- In 2016 the prize was awarded to a team of professors of the St Petersburg State University, Department of Translation Studies: Andrey Achkasov, Tamara Kazakova and Irina Lekomtseva,
+Published in 2020 by Sdvig Press. - In 2016 the prize was awarded to a team of professors of the St Petersburg State University: Andrey Achkasov, Tamara Kazakova and Irina Lekomtseva, for the translation from English into Russian of Anthony Pym’s Exploring Translation Theories (2010, 2014).

-Translators: Dr Mavina Pantazara, Assistant Professor of Translation and New Technologies in the Faculty of French Language and Literature at the National and Kapodistrian University of Athens, Greece, together with a team of 15 young translators, who have recently graduated (end of 2017) of the Inter-Faculty Postgraduate Program “Translation-Translatology”, a joint program of the three Faculties of English, French and German Studies at the National and Kapodistrian University of Athens, Greece. - Translation prizes for 2020 were awarded to two projects:
+Published in 2018 by St. Petersburg State University Press. - The translation prize for 2018 was awarded to a project for a translation from English into Greek of Michael Cronin’s monograph entitled Translation in the Digital Age, by Mavina Pantazara, National and Kapodistrian University of Athens, together with a team of 15 young translators, who graduated at the end of 2017 from “Translation-Translatology”, a joint postgraduate program of the three Faculties of English, French and German Studies at the National and Kapodistrian University of Athens.